YellowOnion/steam-runtime-tools/README.md

 `com.steampowered.App70` for Half-Life.

 For the game, `XDG_CONFIG_HOME`, `XDG_DATA_HOME` and `XDG_CACHE_HOME`
-are set to the `./config`, `./data` and `./cache` directories inside its private home directory, so well-behaved freedesktop-style apps will write there.
+are set to the `./.config`, `./.local/share` and `./.cache` directories inside its private home directory, so that well-behaved freedesktop-style apps will write there, and badly-behaved freedesktop-style apps that ignore the environment variables and hard-code their default values will *also* write there.

 * Example: [X3: Terran Conflict][] writes to `$XDG_CONFIG_HOME/EgoSoft/X3TC`
 * Example: Mesa writes to `$XDG_CACHE_HOME/mesa` (assuming `$MESA_GLSL_CACHE_DIR` is unset)

+`./config`, `./data` and `./cache` in the private home directory are symbolic links to `.config`, `.local/share` and `.cache` respectively, for better discoverability and compatibility with Flatpak (which uses those directories in `~/.var/app` as its usual values for `XDG_CONFIG_HOME`, `XDG_DATA_HOME` and `XDG_CACHE_HOME`).

 Anything that hard-codes a path relative to `$HOME` (including `.config`, `.local/share` or `.cache`) will write to the corresponding directory in